Kaamar.com

 The calculation methods used on this site are those we have selected to cater for the vast majority of images and tastes, but we have other calculation methods available offline which may give a better result.
 We can also pre-prepare the image for you including cropping, editing, colour/brightness/contrast/hue/saturation adjustment.
 With our creative techniques, we can often transform a dull mosaic with little detail into a vibrant, colourful one (or to match your colour scheme) with more detail.

-Just click 'Help Me!' for your mosaic, then explain in the "Additional Instructions" box what you want/are trying to do, problems you are having, etc. - fill in your contact details and press the "Submit" button.
+Just click 'Ask for Help!' for your mosaic, then explain in the "Additional Instructions" box what you want/are trying to do, problems you are having, etc. - fill in your contact details and press the "Submit" button.

 Use our Design Service

-In addition to our free 'Help Me' service, we also offer a full design and supply service.
+In addition to our free 'Ask for Help' service, we also offer a full design and supply service.
 Please Contact Us and we will provide a customised service, unique to your requirements.

 This may involve design consultation, site review, image sourcing/preparation or bespoke artistry, with full client liason and approval prior to manufacture.